 The best classifier manages to discard 82% of false positive detections while retaining 98% of true positives.
 The resulting area under the ROC curve is 0.96.

-We believe that even better reduction rates can be achieved vide rich cues about the 3D shape of the object.
-In by expanding the training set.

-only when the two objects are observed in motion.
+We believe that even better reduction rates can be achieved by expanding the training set.
+Only when the two objects are observed in motion.
 Multiple views onto a rigid moving object can provide rich cues about the 3D shape of the object.
 In order to exploit these cues, individual views somehow